adaptdk/contrib/README.md

 Feel free to post new additions:

-- Add a new PR, or
+- Use the helper, e.g. `php helper.php contributions:add contributions.yml`, and post a new PR, or
 - Send some lines/links at slack #contributions channel.

 I both cases please at-mention Marco.